amedee/adventofcode/.github/ISSUE_TEMPLATE/general_feedback.md

 ---

-## name: General Feedback about: Provide general feedback or ask a question title: "\[FEEDBACK\] " labels: "feedback" assignees: "amedee"
+name: General Feedback
+about: Provide general feedback or ask a question
+title: "[FEEDBACK] "
+---